Graphite oxide: Graphene manufacture

 Large amounts of graphene sheets may also be produced through thermal methods.
 For example, in 2006 a method was discovered that simultaneously exfoliates and reduces graphite oxide by rapid heating (>2000 °C/min) to 1050 °C. At this temperature, carbon dioxide is released as the oxygen functionalities are removed and it explosively separates the sheets as it comes out.
 The temperature of reduction is important for the oxygen content of the final product, with higher degree of reduction for higher reduction temperatures.

 Exposing a film of graphite oxide to the laser of a LightScribe DVD has also revealed to produce quality graphene at a low cost.

 Graphene oxide has also been reduced to graphene in situ, using a 3D printed pattern of engineered E. coli bacteria.
 Coupling of graphene oxide with biomolecules such as peptide, proteins and enzymes enhances its biomedical applications.
-Currently, researchers are focussed on reducing graphene oxide using non-toxic substances; tea and coffee powder, lemon extract and various plants based antioxidants are widely used.
+Currently, researchers are focused on reducing graphene oxide using non-toxic substances; tea and coffee powder, lemon extract and various plants based antioxidants are widely used.

 Water purification

 Graphite oxides were studied for desalination of water using reverse osmosis beginning in the 1960s.
-In 2011 additional research was released.
+In 2011, additional results from research were published.

-In 2013 Lockheed Martin announced their Perforene graphene filter.
-Lockheed claims the filter reduces the energy costs of reverse osmosis desalination by 99%.
-Lockheed claimed that the filter was 500 times thinner than the best filter then on the market, one thousand times stronger and requires 1% of the pressure.
+In 2013, Lockheed Martin announced their Perforene graphene filter.
+Lockheed claims the filter reduces energy costs for reverse osmosis desalination by 99%.
+Lockheed claimed that the filter was 500 times thinner than the best filter on the market, 1,000 times stronger, and required 1% of the pressure.
 The product was not expected to be released until 2020.

-Another study showed that graphite oxide could be engineered to allow water to pass, but retain some larger ions.
+Another study showed that graphite oxide could be engineered to allow water to pass while retaining some larger ions.
 Narrow capillaries allow rapid permeation by mono- or bilayer water.
-Multilayer laminates have a structure similar to nacre, which provides mechanical strength in water free conditions.
-Helium cannot pass through the membranes in humidity free conditions, but penetrates easily when exposed to humidity, whereas water vapor passes with no resistance.
+Multilayer laminates have a structure similar to nacre, which provides mechanical strength in water-free conditions.
+Helium cannot pass through the membranes in humidity-free conditions, but penetrates easily when exposed to humidity, whereas water vapor passes with no resistance.
 Dry laminates are vacuum-tight, but immersed in water, they act as molecular sieves, blocking some solutes.

 A third project produced graphene sheets with subnanoscale (0.40 ± 0.24 nm) pores.
 The graphene was bombarded with gallium ions, which disrupt carbon bonds.
 Etching the result with an oxidizing solution produces a hole at each spot struck by a gallium ion.
-The length of time spent in the oxidizing solution determined average pore size.
+The length of time spent in the oxidizing solution determined the average pore size.
 Pore density reached 5 trillion pores per square centimeter, while retaining structural integrity.
-The pores permitted cation transport after short oxidation periods, consistent with electrostatic repulsion from negatively charged functional groups at pore edges.
+The pores permitted cationss transport after short oxidation periods, consistent with electrostatic repulsion from negatively charged functional groups at pore edges.
 After longer oxidation periods, sheets were permeable to salt but not larger organic molecules.